wlgn123/PyGravity/documentation/source/index.rst

 PyGravity
 =========================

-This is something I want to say that is not in the docstring.

-.. automodule:: PyGravity
-    :members:
+The PyGravity module is the top layer that wraps the project

-.. autoclass:: PyGravity.PyGravity
+.. automodule:: PyGravity.PyGravity
     :members:

 Physics
 =========================